annhit29/UC-GAN-v.2/README.md

 ### Lib

-The code to make cipher text.
+The code to make substitution cipher text.

 - caeser.py: Caeser
 - substitution.py: Substitution
 - vigenere.py: Vigenere
 - cipher.py: Encryption Test code

+The code to make transposition cipher text.
+Plaintexts can be rearranged into a ciphertext using a key, scrambling the order of characters like the shuffled pieces of a jigsaw puzzle.
+The resulting message is hard to decipher without the key because there are many ways the characters can be arranged. [wiki]

 ### data